Skip to main content

 1. If you’ve done some renovations or related things that may have altered the way your home “breathes” and air flows within it.
 Things like this would include, for example, a new furnace, developing a basement, getting new windows or changing the level of window glazing, adding or removing a window/door/wall, adding or decommissioning a chimney, adding new roof insulation, getting a new roof, getting AC, adding HRV to the heating system… and things like that.

-2. Health Canada recommends a retest every 5 years.
+2. Radon professionals recommend a retest every 5 years.
 If you wish to retest your home with Evict Radon, our kits are sold year-round.

 If you want to support a scientific study through Canadian Universities, we offer an at-cost kit for $53.99 through the Evict Radon National Study.
 We use this data to effect change for Canadians.